-When To Get To Work On An Expiring Contract
+When to Get To Work on an Expiring Contract

 In general, a buyer’s leverage is highest when the threat of lost business looms as a clear and present danger.
 So, it’s easy to understand why a buyer would assume that the closer they get to the expiration of any particular supplier agreement, the better their chances will be to optimize the next agreement and maximize reportable savings.

-However, optimizing negotiating leverage does not require pushing all the way to end-of-term, and sometimes, leverage can be lost completely if a buyer waits too long.
+However, optimizing negotiating leverage and expense management does not require pushing all the way to end-of-term, and sometimes, leverage can be lost completely if a buyer waits too long.
 The primary reason for this is that in order for the threat of lost business to be used effectively, it must be a plausible threat.

 Don't wait to negotiate

 Our firm has specialized in the uniform rental category since 2002.
 Time and again, we’ve seen procurement departments start RFP or renegotiation processes too late in their existing agreement terms (usually with three to six months remaining).
 With such little time left, a large organization has no chance to go about a healthy open-market process, select a vendor, reach agreement on terms, arrange to measure employees for new uniforms, and ultimately have those orders processed, fulfilled and installed, all while severing ties with an outgoing supplier and supplier relationship management.